NathanielPather/RuneScrap/README.md

 <h1>RuneScrape - Personal Project</h1>

 <h2>About</h2>
-This is a social media website made for my intelligent media systems web developer course at university.
-This was a second year course that pushed us past simple HTML, CSS, and JS, by exploring more useful frameworks to speed up production and achieve more complex functionality.

 This is a web scraper console application used to provide prices of items in the game Old School Runescape.

 In Runescape, players can buy an item in bulk at a lower price from the market place, and sell them at a higher price, making profit.
 The advantages of using this application removes the tediousness of testing and researching of each potential item.